wp-plugins/nexternal/readme.txt

 = I just installed this and cannot get it to accept my credentials =

-Be sure you have authorized your account to access the API within the Nexternal OMS
+Be sure you have authorized your account to access the API within the Nexternal OMS.

 = Do you offer support for this plugin =